 Former president, Elbit Systems, a $3 billion Israeli enterprise; actively supports MiRobot’s transition from development to commercialization with extensive experience and rich network of contacts

 Current routines in conventional milking parlors rely extensively on manual operations: cleaning, stimulating milk release, attaching the milking equipment, and disinfecting the teats after milking.
-Trained operators perform these repetitive routines, which may result in inconsistent quality of performance, sub-optimal throughput of the milking stalls, and drive up labor costs.
+Trained operators perform these repetitive routines, which may result in an inconsistent quality of performance, sub-optimal throughput of the milking stalls, and drive up labor costs.

 Key markets (United States, Western Europe, Australia) include more than 100,000 dairy farms with 150 cows or more.
-According to MiRobot estimates, the market potential in these markets is nearly $4 billion.
+According to miRobot estimates, the market potential in these markets is nearly $4 billion.